wp-plugins/iq-block-country/readme.txt

 = How can I select multiple countries at once? =

-You can press the ctrl key and select several countries.
+You can press the CTRL key and select several countries.

 Perhaps also a handy function is that you can type in a part of the name of the country!